 Modern teens don’t know how great vinyl sounds.
 Buy your 17 year old a turntable and then take him to your favorite wax outlet to shop for music.

-The Crosley CR6019D-BK Executive Portable USB Turntable with Bluetooth runs for just $75, but it offers decent sound—you need to pair it with the speakers your teen probably already has.
+The Crosley CR6019D-BK Executive Portable USB Turntable with Bluetooth offers a decent sound—you need to pair it with the speakers your teen probably already has.
 It occupies minimal space, plays three speeds, and comes with some good enough built-in speakers.

 Teens love comic conventions like this one.
-A junior ticket will run about $33 for one day of attendance.
 Yours will be near double that.

 image source: pexels.com